MaxineNicole2127/sample-repository/README.md

 for kuya jobb's tutorial

-This is the repository I made for the git tutorial (i am a learner)
+This is the repository I made for the git tutorial.
+(I am a learner)